 - Septum: The septum divides the inside of the nose into two chambers.
 It is a thin wall made of bones and cartilage.

-- Mucus Membrane: The mucus membrane lines the nose, sinuses and throat.
+- Mucous Membrane: The mucus membrane lines the nose, sinuses and throat.
 It moistens and warms the air we breathe in.
-It also forms a sticky mucus that prevents dust and other small particles into the nose.
+It also forms a sticky mucus that prevents dust and other small particles from the nose.

-- Turbinates: Each side of the nose contains curved turbinates, and the bony ridges are lined with mucus membrane.
+- Turbinates: Each side of the nose contains curved turbinates, and the bony ridges are lined with mucous membranes.

 - Sinuses: The bone around the nose contains hollow, air-filled chambers known as sinuses.
 The mucus flows into the nasal cavity from the sinuses.

 Following are the important functions of the nose:

 The process of respiration starts in the nose.
 The oxygen enters the nose through the nostrils and exits the same way during exhalation.
 The nasal cavities open into a space called choana, which further opens into the nasopharynx.
 The air then enters the oropharynx and finally reaches the lungs via the larynx, trachea and bronchi.

 Purification of Inhaled Air